sympy/sympy/doc/src/guides/contributing/deprecations.md

 deprecated behavior.
 Everything else should be changed to use the new, non-deprecated behavior.
 The SymPy test suite is configured to fail if a `SymPyDeprecationWarning` is issued anywhere except in a `warns_deprecated_sympy()` block.
 You should not use this function or a `warnings.filterwarnings(SymPyDeprecationWarning)` anywhere except in the test for the deprecation.
 This includes the documentation examples.
 The documentation for a deprecated function should just have a note pointing to the non-deprecated alternative.
-If you want to show a deprecated function in a doctest use `# doctest: +SKIP`
+If you want to show a deprecated function in a doctest use `# doctest: +SKIP`.
+The only exception to this rule is that you may use `ignore_warnings(SymPyDeprecationWarning)` to prevent the exact same warning from triggering twice, i.e., if a deprecated function calls another function that issues the same or a similar warning.

 If it is not possible to remove the deprecated behavior somewhere, that is a sign that it is not ready to be deprecated yet.
 Consider that users may not be